bolt/docs/docs/performance/remote-filesystem/amazon-s3.md

 `Symfony\Component\Asset\UrlPackage` object that defines your base Amazon S3 bucket URL.

-This is achived by extending `$app['asset.packages']`, and adding your specific `UrlPackage` object to he desired package pool name.
+This is achieved by extending `$app['asset.packages']`, and adding your specific `UrlPackage` object to the desired package pool name.

 ### Example Provider